About this talk

 Jack Dorsey outlines three core takeaways from his experiences building and launching Twitter–and more recently–Square, a simple payment utility.
 1. Draw: get your idea out of your head and share it.
 2. Luck: assess when the time (and the market) is right to execute your idea.
 3. Iterate: take in the feedback, be a rigorous editor, and refine your idea.

 Jack Dorsey is the Creator, Co-founder, and Chairman of Twitter, Inc. Originally from St. Louis, Jack’s early fascination with mass-transit and how cities function led him to Manhattan and programming real-time messaging systems for couriers, taxis, and emergency vehicles.

-Throughout this work Jack witnessed thousands of workers in the field constantly updating where they were and what they were doing; Twitter is a constrained simplification designed for general usage and extended by the millions of people who make it their own every day.
+Throughout this work, Dorsey witnessed thousands of workers in the field constantly updating where they were and what they were doing.
+Twitter is a constrained simplification designed for general usage and extended by the millions of people who make it their own every day.

-Jack is dedicated to creating public goods that foster approachability, immediacy, and transparency, and is starting a second company – Square – focused on bringing these concepts to commerce.
+Dorsey is dedicated to creating public goods that foster approachability, immediacy, and transparency, and is starting a second company, Square, focused on bringing these concepts to commerce.